 chiller is an excellent choice for applications requiring simultaneous heating and cooling.
-CenTraVac models save energy by recovering heat normally rejected to the atmosphere and putting that energy to use by providing space heating, building hot water, or process hot water.
+CenTraVac models Figure 9 Refrigerant pressure difference save energy by recovering heat normally rejected to the atmosphere and putting that energy to use by providing space heating, building hot water, or process hot water.